Rabbitboy2/BRannouncerRBX/README.md

 >>>stations

+>>>extra

 dest folder is for destination sound files

 operators folder is for operator sound files

 stations folder is for station sound files

+extra folder is for extra sound files that can be played by using y key instead of t

 info folder is for all of the other sound files (These ones are required)